totem-network/totem/README.md

 __Identity:__

 Own your online identity without the need to give it to a third party.
-Totem uses the W3 decentralized identity standard to be compatible with other DID applications.
+Vinyai uses the W3 decentralized identity standard to be compatible with other DID applications.

 <div style="clear: both;"></div>